 Even though you cannot have the bread with the famous Dat Dog, they offer tons of sausages and toppings to make a delicious meal.
 Each item has a small symbol next to it to show that it is gluten-free.

 Gluten-free options are available at Tql’s Hummus, including a delicious gluten-free Flatbread.
 There is a separate fryer for fries but confirm with your server before ordering.

 One of my favorite happy hour spots in the CBD is Copper Vine.

 From the wine on tap to the GF markings on the menu, Copper Vine is a must for Gluten Free Foodies.
-The outside patio is lined with gorgeous plants which makes this place the perfect spot to escape the hustle and bustle of the New Orleans CBD.
+The outside patio is lined with gorgeous plants, which makes this a great place to escape the hustle and bustle of the New Orleans CBD.